Intro | Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5 | Free Swipe File

 But as you grow to 5,000-10,000 followers, you can expect 20-30 new followers, scaling from there.

 To find accounts to do a share for share with, you really just need to start with one or two.
-From there, you can find like accounts by expanding their account, and clicking onto the similar accounts:
+From there, you can find like accounts by expanding their account, and clicking onto the Suggested accounts:

 When you’ve identified an account you want to do a S4S with, you can either message them on Kik (if they’ve listed their Kik username in their profile) or direct message them on Instagram.